 In some cases a tooth may be extracted, but most dentists will try to save your tooth as long as there’s been no gum retraction or bone loss.
 The most common way to save the tooth is by root canal therapy followed by a crown.

-Preventing Gum Boils:
+Preventing Gum Boils

+You can dramatically decrease your risk for gum disease and boils by starting a good routine of oral hygiene.
 Remember to brush your teeth for a full two minutes getting all sides using fluoride toothpaste.
 Also brush the rim of your gums gently, floss, and rinse with a fluoride mouthwash.

+If you’re a smoker that increases the chances of gum boils as does poor eating habits.
+The tie between healthy eating and oral health is unquestionable.
 Last, but not least, see your dentist twice a year for a checkup and thorough cleanings.
 This maximizes your protection against gum and tooth problems and also insures that any problem that does arise gets fast, professional attention.